Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: High Frequency Phase Noise Suppression (HFPNS) Method

 At the interferometer output, destructive interference pattern is separately obtained for both the prompt and delay pulses.
 Any scattered light from the interferometer is filtered by using a spatial filter consisting of a telescope with two 200~mm focal length lenses (L-5 and L-6) followed by a pinhole (PH-2) of 300~$\mu$m diameter, ensuring a clean Gaussian intensity profile in the interferometer output.

 Finally, an electro-optic modulator (EOM) (KD*P Pockels Cell, Leysop Ltd) at 7.2kV is utilized in order to change the polarization of only the delay beam in high frequency (200 MHz) from pure p-state to s-state.
-The polarizing beamsplitter cube (PBS) is then used to separate spatially these two prompt and delay pulses from the same beamline.
-Finally, the output images are collected on the same CCD camera (Basler acA3088-16gm, pixel size $5.84 \times 5.84~\mu$m$^2$) via a mirror (M-6).
+The polarizing beam splitter cube (PBS) is then used to separate spatially these two prompt and delay pulses from the same beam line.
+Finally, the output images are collected on the same CCD camera (Basler acA3088-16gm, pixel size $5.84 \times 5.84~\mu$m$^2$) via a mirror (M-8).
 The efficiency of this separation on the CCD is measured by the intensity ratio of the delay beam on the prompt spot which is measured as 1:20.

-Considering the small delay time of 5~ns, the phase noise induced by the vibrations inside the interferometer, and corresponding to the lateral shift $\Delta y_{\Phi}$ of the interference intensity profiles, is then found identical for both the prompt $I_{out}^P(y)$ and the delay $I_{out}^D(y)$, while both prompt and delay beams are affected by the same beam pointing fluctuations (neglecting the relative vibrations of the delay line), and are therefore correlated.
+Considering the small delay time of $5~ns$, the phase noise induced by the vibrations inside the interferometer, and corresponding to the lateral shift $\Delta y_{\Phi}$ of the interference intensity profiles, is then found identical for both the prompt $I_{out}^P(y)$ and the delay $I_{out}^D(y)$, while they are both affected by the same beam pointing fluctuations (neglecting the relative vibrations of the delay line), and are therefore correlated.

 In contrast, thanks to their time coincidence, only the prompt pulse experiences the pump-induced deflection, which generates a shift $\Delta y_{\mathrm{QED}}$ in its interference intensity profile.
 The resulting intensity distributions for the prompt and delayed pulses can therefore be written as